munjidev/Multi-Agent-Systems/README.md

 ## Resources

-You can view our scheduled tasks and requirements within our [Trello](https://trello.com/b/hyh2nYDJ/tc2008b-traffic-simulator)<br />
+* You can view our scheduled tasks and requirements within our [Trello](https://trello.com/b/hyh2nYDJ/tc2008b-traffic-simulator)<br />

-You can also visit our [Google Drive](https://drive.google.com/drive/u/0/folders/0AFf2VcX-DtjFUk9PVA) used for class deliverables.
+* Our [Google Drive](https://drive.google.com/drive/u/0/folders/0AFf2VcX-DtjFUk9PVA) used for class deliverables.